On the analysis and approximation of some models of fluids over weighted spaces on convex polyhedra: Well-posedness of the Stokes problem on weighted spaces

 We now obtain an a priori estimate on the pressure.

 \begin{corollary}[pressure estimate] In the setting of Theorem~\ref{thm:velest}, if $\pe$ is the pressure component of the solution to \eqref{eq:Stokes}, then we have

-where the hidden constant is independent of $\bef$ and $g$, and depends on $\omega$ only through $[\omega]_{A_q}$. \end{corollary} \begin{proof} The proof is a simple application of the the inf--sup condition \eqref{eq:infsuppres}.
+where the hidden constant is independent of $\bef$ and $g$ and depends on $\omega$ only through $[\omega]_{A_q}$. \end{corollary} \begin{proof} The proof is a simple application of the the inf-sup condition \eqref{eq:infsuppres}.
 Indeed, using that $( \bu,\pe)$ solves \eqref{eq:Stokes} and the conclusion of Theorem~\ref{thm:velest} we obtain

 as we intended to show. \end{proof}